 - The individual agents will try to adjust their direction to that of their neighbors.

 It seems almost counter-intuitive that the fact that a agent makes mistakes in their headings would actually help the flock as a whole but, after some rather intense mathematics, you can prove that, up to a point, it helps the system.

-The crux of the matter is this – If there is group of agents flying together in sync and none of them ever makes a mistake as to their heading or position, their relative positions will conceivably never change.
+The crux of the matter is this – If there is group of agents flying together in sync and none of them ever makes a mistake as to their heading or position, their relative positions will conceivably never change at casino france.